anggakharisma/order-screen/README.md

    cd spice-republic
    ```

-3. Install the dependencies for the frontend:
+3. Install the dependencies for the app:

    ```
    cd app